Hernán Pérez (footballer, born 1989): International career

 Pérez was one of the best players for the Paraguayan under-20 team at the 2009 South American Championship, helping the nation finish in second place by scoring five goals in seven matches and ultimately being considered one of the best players in the tournament held in Venezuela.

-He made his debut for the full side the following year at the age of 21, playing the last 20 minutes of the 1–1 friendly draw with South Africa, and was selected to the 2011 Copa América in Argentina.
+He made his debut for the full side the following year at the age of 21, playing the last 20 minutes of the 1–1 friendly draw against South Africa, and was selected to the 2011 Copa América in Argentina.